cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 # Kings Lynn Stack

-This project contains a step-by-step guide on how to spin up the Stack for the King's Lynn use case and instantiate all  relevant data.
+This project contains a step-by-step guide on how to spin up the Docker Stack (developed by CMCL) for the King's Lynn use case and instantiate all relevant data.
 It links to other projects and helper scripts where appropriate.

 &nbsp;
 ## Prerequisites